-This book has been designed to provide optimal assistance to you in completing the planning forms, for example:
+This book has been designed to provide optimal assitance to you in completing the planning forms, for example:

-- Since some chapters and/or sections apply to one or another of the configurations (Key or Behind Switch, Hybrid/PBX, or data communications), these sections are clearly marked, for example, "Hybrid/PBX mode only."
-Also, you are alerted to proceed or skip chapters or sections that don't apply to your particular system.
-Proceed through the book as appropriate. - 2.
-A list of the forms or information that will be needed for particular procedures appears at the beginning of each chapter and section. - 3.
-Where appropriate, examples of completed forms are included so you can confirm what you have done.
+- Since some chapters and/or sections apply to one or another of the configurations (Key or Behind Switch, Hybrid/PBX, or data communications), these sections are clearly maked, for example, "Hybrid/PBX only."
+Also, you are alerted to proceed or skip chapters or sections that do not apply to your particular system.
+Proceed through this book as appropriate. - 2.
+A list of forms or information that will be needed for particular procedures appears at the beginning of each chapter and section.